wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-for-message-hygiene/includes/2-explore-exchange-online-protection.md

  -  Customizable filters help you follow corporate policies and government regulations.
  -  Directory-Based Edge Blocking (DBEB) is used to reject messages sent to invalid recipients.
  -  Anti-spoofing protection by supporting Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC).
- -  In combination with Azure AD Connect and Exchange on-premises, safe lists and block lists are automatically synchronized and used in EOP.
+ -  In combination with Azure AD Connect and Exchange on-premises, allowlists and blocklists are automatically synchronized and used in EOP.

 **Additional reading**.
-For more information, see [Manage mail users in EOP](/office365/SecurityCompliance/eop/manage-mail-users-in-eop?azure-portal=true).
+For more information, see [Microsoft Exchange Online Protection](https://products.office.com/exchange/exchange-email-security-spam-protection?azure-portal=true).

 When you register for Exchange Online or Microsoft 365, EOP is automatically applied to any message that is received or sent from your online tenant.
 No extra configuration is needed.
-If you configure a hybrid deployment using the Hybrid Configuration Wizard, any mail that's sent between on-premises Exchange and Exchange Online is subject to inspection by EOP.
+If you configure a hybrid deployment using the Hybrid Configuration Wizard, any mail that's sent between on-premises Exchange and Exchange Online is subject to inspection by EOP.<br>

 :::image type="content" source="../media/inoutbound-filtering-exchange-online-protection-393dfc27.png" alt-text="diagram showing inbound and outbound email filtered through EOP":::

 **Additional reading**.
-For more information, see [Exchange Online Protection Service Description](/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description).
+For more information, see [Manage mail users in EOP](/office365/SecurityCompliance/eop/manage-mail-users-in-eop?azure-portal=true) and [Exchange Online Protection Service Description](/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description?azure-portal=true).

 ### Microsoft Defender for Office 365